mapillary/mapillary_tools/README.md

 Usage
 =============

-Import tools can be used with the executable `mapillary_import` :
+Import tools can be used with the executable `mapillary_import`, available in the PATH after installment.

 	usage: Mapillary import tool [-h] [--advanced] tool ...